PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

 FFT (i.e. initialization etc. should not be included).
-To calculate the figure of merit, i.e. the number of SingleFFT "jobs" that can be performed on the total system in one day (separately for Phase 1 and Phase 2), the following formula should be used:
+To calculate the figure of merit, i.e. the number of SingleFFT "jobs" that can be performed on the total system in one day (separately for Phase 1 and Phase 2), the following formula must be used:
 `n_{jobs} = t_{day} / t * N_{tot}`
 where `t_{day}=86400 s` is the number of seconds per day, `t` is the time in seconds that it takes to compute the FFT and `N_{tot}` is the total number of nodes tendered.
-The quantity `n_{jobs}` should be reported in the benchmark matrix spreadsheet.
+The quantity `n_{jobs}` must be reported in the benchmark matrix spreadsheet.

 ### HPL